awslabs/graphstorm/docs/source/api/graphstorm.dataloading.rst

     graph machine learning tasks.

-    If users would like to customize DataLoaders, please extend those ``***DataLoaderBase`` classes and implement the abstract methods with customized means.
+    If users would like to customize DataLoaders, please extend those ``***DataLoaderBase`` classes and customize the abstract methods.

 .. currentmodule:: graphstorm.dataloading